What is global warming?

 Scientists worldwide have agreed that the earth is warming and human activities are a direct cause; the latest report from the Intergovernmental Panel on Climate Change (IPCC) confirms this evidence.
 With industrial activities, humans have distorted the natural balance of greenhouse gases in the atmosphere by emitting amounts that alter the earth's climate.
 Scientists have come to this conclusion based on various findings; computer models which incorporate natural variations – like volcanic activity, orbit changes of the sun – cannot explain the current levels of warming; only human activities serve as the missing link.
 Also, ice core samples dating back thousands of years show that carbon emissions have never been as high or increased at the speed in which they have within the last few hundred years.

 Earth’s climate is always changing to some degree; over the past few million years the planet has experienced ice ages and periods of heat.
-However, for the estimated 150,000 years of human existence, the climate has been fairly stable, with levels of CO2 always between about 200-300 parts per million.
-See link:
+However, for the estimated 150,000 years of human existence, the climate has been fairly stable, with levels of CO2 always between about 200-300 parts per million:

 Around 10,000-20,000 years ago, the earth was colder because it was experiencing a cyclical ice age.
 This was triggered by a change in the earth’s orbit, which affects the amount of solar radiation reaching the earth; this has been called a Milankovitch cycle.
 These cycles happen every 50,000 - 100,000 years and have such incremental effect on temperature that they are not relevant when looking at changes within centuries.

-What evidence exists that global warming is already taken effect?
+What evidence exists that global warming is already taking effect?

 Will a few degrees of warmth really matter?